-Cinegy Report Viewer is a tool for viewing reports generated by the Cinegy Reporting Tool.
+Cinegy Report Viewer is a tool for viewing reports generated by Cinegy Reporting Tool.
 The reports contain technical information about the system, installed Cinegy products and their configuration.
-Cinegy Report Viewer is intended to be used by the Cinegy Support team to review issue reports, although system administrators on customer side may use it for initial issue investigation.
+Cinegy Report Viewer is intended to be used by the Cinegy Support team to review issue reports, although system administrators on the customer side may use it for initial issue investigation.

 Cinegy Cleanup Tool

-Cinegy Cleanup Tool is a new tool that is aimed at providing user with a convenient way to analyze the system for the presence of “no longer needed” files generated by the Cinegy products and clean them up when necessary, i.e. it helps users keep their machines clean and properly maintained.
+Cinegy Cleanup Tool is a new tool that is aimed at providing the user with a convenient way to analyze the system for the presence of "no longer needed" files generated by the Cinegy products and clean them up when necessary, i.e., it helps users keep their machines clean and properly maintained.
 Cinegy Cleanup Tool automatically collects different types of files (dumps, logs, etc.) and calculates the space taken by them on the machine.
-Then these files may be removed from the machine with or without their local backup, according to user preference.
+Then these files may be removed from the machine with or without their local backup, according to user preferences.